apollo

 Medicinal Benefits

-Cof Q Cough Lozenges 6's is a combination of two medicines: Dextromethorphan and Amylmetacresol.
+Cof Q Cough Lozenges is a combination of two medicines: Dextromethorphan and Amylmetacresol.
 Dextromethorphan is a cough suppressant.
-It acts by blocking the cough center's action in the brain that is responsible for the cough reflex.
+It acts by blocking the cough centre's action in the brain, which is responsible for the cough reflex.
 Amylmetacresol is an antiseptic and has bactericidal action.
 It acts by killing the bacteria, which is causing mouth and throat infections.
-It can provide relief from a sore throat which is often accompanied by a dry cough.
-Together, Cof Q Cough Lozenges 6's can effectively treat dry cough.
+It can provide relief from a sore throat, which is often accompanied by a dry cough.
+Together, Cof Q Cough Lozenges can effectively treat dry cough.

 Directions for Use